project-ncl/bacon/guide/hints.md

 # Portability of build-config.yaml between different PNC environments
 To be able to re-use the same `build-config.yaml` between different PNC environments (i.e. staging/production):
 - Use `systemimageid` instead of `environmentId` to specify your build environment.
 The `systemimageid` of the environment will be the same across different PNC environments, however the ids will be different.

+# Disable color output
+Disabling CLI color output is useful in environments where the logs are piped into a file, and the ANSI color commands show up in the file, making it hard to read.

+This is done by either:
+- using the `--no-color` flag
+- set the `NO_COLOR` environment variable with any value